NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 limited by the number of elements.
 Thus, most condensates will usually have a fictitious number density of 0 cm\ :math:`^{-3}`, which indicates that they are not present.

+In contrast to the gas-phase species, the condensate species are *not* given in the Hill notation but rather use their normal chemical formulas.

 Monitor file
 ------------